DoodlingTurtle/NDS_DSteroids/README.md

 - Endless gamemode

 ## TODO
-- Implement saves
-  - For the highscore
-  - For the controller config
-  - (Maybe a qucksave mode, to pause the current run.)

 - Add music and sound
 - Implement the ship upgrades
 - Add more game mechanics to balance the game